Intel® Software Innovator Program Home

 Show More Stories

-Lilli Szafranski has created digital stained glass, a 12-sided, 4.5 inch diameter art installation using more than 2,200 LEDs.
+Lilli Szafranski has created digital stained glass, a 12-sided, 4.5 feet diameter art installation using more than 2,200 LEDs.
 It is controlled by procedurally generated, fully random code.

 Jillian Ogle has developed a robot that lets the audience operate the controls.
 The robot streams live on Twitch and the audience commands the robot to move forward, backward, left, and right.
 You can collaborate with others on the stream or even compete for control.